 Before speaking to a natural gas salesperson

-Natural gas marketing companies sell fixed-term, fixed-rate contracts to residential customers.
-These companies often employ sales people who earn a commission selling contracts door-to-door.
+Natural gas marketing companies sell fixed-term, fixed-rate contracts to residential and commercial customers.
+These companies employ sales people who earn a commission selling contracts door-to-door or by telephone sales.

 If a natural gas salesperson comes to your home:

 - Ask which company they represent and ask to see their company ID.
 Independent gas marketers and salespeople must clearly identify the company they represent, and provide you with proof of licensing and bonding.

 - A salesperson may ask to see your FortisBC bill if you want to sign up for the Customer Choice Program, because they need your account number and point of delivery number to register you in the Program.

 - Read and understand the details of the marketer’s offer before signing an agreement.
 You have two choices: